-Coactivator-independent vitamin D receptor signaling causes severe rickets in mice, which is not prevented by a diet high in calcium, phosphate, and lactose
+Coactivator-independent vitamin D receptor signaling causes severe rickets in mice, that is not prevented by a diet high in calcium, phosphate, and lactose

 Read the full article See related articles